tblanchard01/CV/README.md

 During my previous role I was responsible for ensuring the accuracy and completeness of data for multiple clinical trials running in parallel, contributing to over 30 studies in total.
 Constant self-assessment of my responsibilities was required to ensure the data was processed and released without delay.
 I also previously trained as a Pharmacist within The Royal Berkshire Hospital; working on busy NHS wards required high levels of focus and efficiency, which resulted in the refinement of my organisational skills.

-Whilst it is my ambition to move away from the Healthcare/Research sectors into a role as a software developer, my previous experiences have given me the ability to organise, prioritise, and remain focused under pressure, attributes which are highly transferable to the role of a software engineer.

 #### Effective Interpersonal & Teamwork Skills ##

 Whilst I am comfortable working independently, I have excellent team-working and collaboration skills.
 In my previous role I collaborated with multinational groups to ensure project delivery, however I also have experience working in smaller close-knit groups, and pair programming.
 I also enjoy helping others to learn and progress and have experience in running training sessions for junior staff.
-I believe creating positive relationships with co-workers and collaborators is key to a productive work environment and will be a key focus for me as a developer.

 ## Career before Makers <a name="career">

 **Visioncare Research** (Feb '17 - July '18)<br/>*Clinical Data Manager*